ncborcherding/Ibex/README.md

 # Usage/Demos

-Trex should be able to be run in popular R-based single-cell workflows, including Seurat and Bioconductor/Single-Cell Experiment formats.
+Ibex should be able to be run in popular R-based single-cell workflows, including Seurat and Bioconductor/Single-Cell Experiment formats.

 ## Quick Start